-Before joining the Sociology team at Portsmouth in 2013, George Karl Ackers studied Sociology at Roehampton University, followed by an MA in social Policy from the University of Nottingham.
-His PhD is on the sociology of work and entittled, ‘De-industrialisation and Masculine Work Identity in the Former Naval Repair Community of Medway, Kent’, with a full studentship funded by Huddersfield University.
-This study examines the impact of de-industrialisation on masculine work identity for generations of Medway men, a work context which mirror the royal dockyard in Portsmouth.
-His specialist course is the sociology of work and employment.
+Dr George Karl Ackers is a senior lecturer in sociology at the University of Portsmouth which he joined in 2013, before this he studied Sociology at Roehampton University, followed by an MA in Social Policy from the University of Nottingham.
+Completed in 2017 His PhD is on the sociology of work and entitled, ‘De-industrialisation and Masculine Work Identity in the Former Naval Repair Community of Medway, Kent’.
+This study examines the impact of de-industrialisation on masculine work identity for generations of Medway men.

 • work and employment

 • craft and D.I.Y